Last Revised on January 16, 2022.

 8.3 Records Customer acknowledges that Memetria may be required under the GDPR or the UK GDPR, as applicable to: (a) collect and maintain records of certain information, including the name and contact details of each Data Processor and/or Data Controller on behalf of which Memetria is acting and, where applicable, of such Data Processor's or Data Controller's local representative and data protection officer; and (b) make such information available to the regulatory authorities.
 Accordingly, if the GDPR or UK GDPR applies to the Processing of Customer Personal Data, Customer will, where requested, provide such information to Memetria via the Services or other means provided by Memetria, and will ensure that all information provided is kept accurate and up-to-date.

 9.1 Entire Agreement; Conflict.
-This DPA incorporates the Model Clauses by reference.
+This DPA incorporates the SCCs by reference.
 The Agreement, including and together with any related Order Forms and this DPA, constitutes the sole and entire agreement of the parties with respect to the subject matter contained herein, and supersedes all prior and contemporaneous understandings, agreements, representations and warranties, both written and oral, regarding such subject matter.
 If there is any conflict between this DPA and the Agreement, this DPA shall prevail to the extent of the conflict is in connection with the Processing of Customer Personal Data.

 9.2 Limitation of Liability.
 Notwithstanding anything to the contrary in the Agreement or this DPA, the liability of each party and each party's affiliates under this DPA shall be subject to the limitations on liability set out in the Agreement.
 Without limiting either of the parties' obligations under the Agreement, Customer agrees that any regulatory penalties incurred by Memetria in relation to the Customer Personal Data that arise as a result of, or in connection with, Customer's failure to comply with its obligations under this DPA or any applicable Data Protection Laws shall count toward and reduce Memetria's liability under the Agreement.